efJerryYang/chatgpt-cli/README.md

 ## Commands

-We've provided serveral commands to help you use this tool more conveniently.
+We've provided server commands to help you use this tool more conveniently.
 You don't need to remember all of them to start, as you can type `!help` whenever you want to have a look:

 - `!help`: shows the help message
 - `!show`: displays the current conversation messages